Specialized Treatment for Childhood Liver Diseases

 Portal Hypertension Liver Disease Expertise

-We offer North Carolina’s highest level of specialty care for children with a rare condition called portal hypertension liver disease.
-It can occur when the portal vein -- which carries blood to the liver -- is narrowed or blocked.
+We offer North Carolina’s highest level of specialty care for children with portal hypertension.
+This serious condition occurs when blood pressure in the portal vein -- the vein that carries blood to the liver -- is elevated.

 Pediatric Liver Transplant Program